CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

 > **Note:** This shows how users are divided into 2 different session host under *Breadth first load balancing methods*.

-19. Open both session hosts and click on **Log off all active users**, then click on the **X** icon on the top right corner to return to the session host page.
+19. Open both the session hosts one-by-one.
+You can see the user logged in to that session host.
+Now click on **Log off all active users** button to log off the user.
+At last, click on **X** icon on the top right corner to return to the session host page.

    ![ws name.](media/lb48.png)